sandeeplamb/dns-over-tls/README.md

 Sun, 20 Jan 2019 18:31:13 INFO Checking domain google.com
 Sun, 20 Jan 2019 18:31:13 INFO Running command dig @localhost google.com
 ```

-**1. What are the security concerns for this kind of service?**

-DNSSEC enables authentication of the messages, the DNS requests and answers are still sent in the clear.
-So this is last nail in the coffin, to encrypt the last portion of internet traffic that has historically been cleartext.

-This encrypts everything from the end-user device to their resolver.

-There might be some latency issues because of heavier packets.
-But for those who take security sincerely, this is trivial.

-**2. In microservices world; how would you see this the dns to dns-over-tls proxy used?**

-I thing there is no problem with micro-services here.
-There is always a service discovery which happens a step before hitting the micro-services endpoints.

-So the DNS resolution thing happens over the service-discovery layer and micro-service need not to be aware of.

-To run micro-services inside the network of company or dedicated VPC, its better not to make a payload heavier.
-Security comes at a cost.
-But latency issues, might affect the business as well.

-So we need to balance out, what we want.

-I am not saying that this is not possible.
-Technically, possible yes.

-**3. What other improvements would be interesting to add to the project?**

-Except Exception Handling, Edge cases, Logging & Purging (housekeeping), a good improvment will be to give time period of normal dig'ing and TLS dig'ing for a domain lookup.

-Also to dig domain based on geo-location to decrease latency.